Residential

 - Latest Property Tax Receipts

-- Society Maintenance Dues Clearance (for flats)
+- Society Maintenance Dues Clearance (for resale flats)

 - Builder's Allotment Letter (for under-construction property)